UNH Health Insurance Requirement

 - to ensure access to health care services beyond what is available on campus

 - to provide financial protection for major illness or injury

 - Health insurance plans must be effective by September 1

 - Applies to students attending the Durham, Manchester, or Concord campuses

 - Action must be taken each year; information doesn’t roll forward from year to year

-- Students can be seen in our facility regardless of what insurance they have
+- Students can be seen at Health & Wellness regardless of what insurance they have

 - Students are enrolled in and charged for the UNH SHBP by default if they don’t submit a waiver by the semester deadline

 - You may waive or enroll in SHBP For 2018-19 now